-Neko-ashi-dachi (literally: “cat’s foot stance”) is a transitional movement.
+Neko-ashi-dachi (literally: “cat’s foot stance”), or cat stance is a transitional movement.
 Do not remain in cat stance for any prolonged time.
 However, any time you move your feet to transition from one stance to another, there will be a brief moment spent in a cat stance.

 [video stepping from one front stance to another from the side; then a slow-motion version of this which highlights the moment when your enter cat stance.]